 [ “Year in Review” is where you should reflect on the past year and show how you have evolved as a person and as a student.
 You may want to focus on your growth in a particular area (as a leader, scholar, researcher, etc.) or you may want to talk about your overall experience over the past year.
 For more guidance on using your ePortfolio, including questions and prompts that will help you get started, please visit the Honors & Scholars ePortfolio course in Carmen.
 To get answers to specific questions, please email email@example.com.
 Delete these instructions and add your own post.]

-Hi!
 My name is Jessica Grimmer and I am a first year at The Ohio State University.
-I am majoring in Early Childhood Education with the goal of one day being an elementary school teacher.
-I have wanted to be a teacher since my first experience in elementary school.
-I feel that education is my calling because it allows me to combine my love of working with children and making a difference in the lives of others and the community.
-While at Ohio State, I hope to work on research projects pertaining to important topics in early childhood education such as literacy and school readiness.
-I have been a dancer for 15 years and I hope to be able to incorporate dance into my future as well.
-Dance has shaped me into the person I am today and I want to be able to share my experience and knowledge with others.
+I am majoring in Early Childhood Education with a minor in dance.
+My career goals include being an elementary school teacher and a dance teacher.
+While at Ohio State, I hope to work on research projects pertaining to education.
 I know that my experience at Ohio State will prepare me to accomplish these goals and more in the future.